-Those wanting to explore the depth of the Christian theological tradition will enjoy the Theological Studies major or minor in the Department of Theology.
-Building on the core elements of biblical and theological knowledge these programs emphasize the depth and breadth of Christian theology historically and in the contemporary world.
-In learning how other Christians have responded to their own cultural issues, those with this degree will be well prepared to continue in that tradition of theologically robust engagement with the world.
-This degree is especially appropriate for those wanting to serve the body of Christ in a teaching and preaching role as a minister in a church, a missionary, someone in parachurch ministry, or whatever setting God calls you.
+Building on the core elements of biblical and theological knowledge, the Theological Studies degree emphasizes the depth and breadth of Christian theology historically and in the contemporary world.
+In learning how other Christians have responded to their own cultural issues, those with the degree in theology will be well prepared to continue in that tradition of theologically robust engagement with the world.
+This bachelor of theology degree is especially appropriate for those who want to serve the body of Christ in a teaching and preaching role as a minister in a church, as a missionary, someone in parachurch ministry, or in whatever setting God calls you.

-The Theological Studies major is 38 credit hours long, with 17 hours of core classes, 15 hours of Theological Studies classes, 3 hours of electives, and 3 hours of language.
+The Bachelor of Theology degree major is 38 credit hours long, with 17 hours of core classes, 15 hours of theology classes, 3 hours of electives, and 3 hours of language.
 The core courses for the major are New Testament Theology, Old Testament Theology, History of Christianity, Hermeneutics, Systematic Theology, and the Senior Seminar.
-We also offer a wide variety of Theology courses which allow you to tailor your studies to your interests, such as Trinitarianism, the Reformation, Baptist History, Christian Ethics, and studies of important Christian theologians.
+We also offer a wide variety of courses which allow you to tailor your studies to your interests, such as Trinitarianism, the Reformation, Baptist History, Christian Ethics, and studies of important Christian theologians.

-This program will give you a solid foundation in the Theology of the church and prepare you for service in the church or another ministry.
-It will also prepare you for graduate studies such as in our Master of Arts in Theological Studies (MATS), Master of Arts in Christian Leadership (MACL), or a Master of Divinity (MDiv).
+This program will give you a solid foundation in the theology of the church and prepare you for service in the church or another ministry.
+It will also prepare you for graduate studies.

 HBU offers several types of scholarships to help our incoming students.
-Our students will especially want to be aware of these scholarships.
+Our theology degree students will especially want to be aware of these scholarships.

 The BGCT also supports students financially with the Mary Hill Davis Ethnic/Minority Scholarship.
-It currently provides $800/semester (for full-time students) who are from a non-Anglo background and are part of a BGCT church that is representative of his/her ethnic/minority heritage.
-Note: the scholarship application should be submitted directly to the Mary Hill Davis Scholarship Office [not to HBU] no later than April 15th.
+It currently provides $800/semester (for full-time students) who are from a non-Anglo background and are part of a BGCT church that is representative of their ethnic/minority heritage.
+Note: the scholarship application should be submitted directly to the Mary Hill Davis Scholarship Office (not to HBU) no later than April 15.

 The purpose of the Covenant Fellows Program is to give students called to Christian ministry financial, personal and professional support as they further their undergraduate development into competent and holistically educated ministers/professors/missionaries.
 HBU covenants with our students and with local churches to provide education and professional experiences that will prove beneficial to both those studying in the program and those churches supporting and employing our ministerial students.
-One of the benefits of the program is that participants may receive scholarship money during their Junior and Senior years, per meeting the requirements of the program.
-Click to learn more about Covenant Fellows.
+One of the benefits of the theology degree program is that participants may receive scholarship money during their junior and senior years, per meeting the requirements of the program.
+Learn more about Covenant Fellows.

 Further Graduate Studies: Seminary and Other Options

 Most students preparing for ministry pursue some type of graduate degree to help them further prepare for ministry.
 Traditionally, the Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry.
-Our 72 hour MDiv prepares you not just for Bible study and academic knowledge, but it focuses on your personal development as a Christian and a minister to the church through practical experience.
-Similar to the MDiv, we offer a 36 hour Master of Arts in Christian Leadership (MACL) designed to meet the needs of those preparing for vocational or lay ministry or who just want to further their own personal development.
-For students that wish to pursue a more academically focused and shorter degree, we offer a 36 hour Master of Arts in Theological Studies (MATS) that gives the core foundation desired by churches, but provides you more flexibility in course selection.
+Our 72-hour MDiv prepares you, not just for Bible study and academic knowledge, but it focuses on your personal development as a Christian and a minister to the church through practical experience.
+Similar to the MDiv, we offer a 36-hour Master of Arts in Christian Leadership (MACL) designed to meet the needs of those preparing for vocational or lay ministry, or those who just want to further their own personal development.
+For students who wish to pursue a more academically focused and shorter degree, we offer a 36-hour Master of Arts in Theological Studies (MATS) that gives the core foundation desired by churches, but provides you more flexibility in course selection.

-There are a variety of ways to engage the Department of Theology: We’re on Facebook, we have a community blog, we offer an annual Theology Conference, and we have regular lectures by preeminent scholars as part of the A.O.
+There are a variety of ways to engage with the Department of Theology: we’re on Facebook, we have a community blog, we offer an annual Theology Conference, and we have regular lectures by preeminent scholars as part of the A.O.
 Collins Lecture Series.